 The barn previously formed the original milking parlour and dairy, plus two attached stables with a long feed store above.
 It is believed to have been built between 1840 and 1890, with stone walls that are two feet thick, pillars and attractive arch windows.

-The farm is set in the heart of the Exmoor National Park which covers 265 miles of Somerset & Dorset, on a 25 acre farm off a quiet country lane.
-We are close to open moorland and overlook Snowdrop Valley and the River Avill.
 The popular Coleridge Way runs through the farm and nearby is the West Coastal Path which is ideal for walkers, cyclists and riders.
-We hope that during your stay with us you will experience the wonderful dark night skies of Exmoor and maybe explore the beautiful rugged coastline of Somerset and the surfing beaches of North Devon.
+During your stay we hope you will experience the wonderful dark night skies of Exmoor and maybe explore the beautiful rugged coastline of Somerset and the surfing beaches of North Devon.

 The self catering barn sleeps up to 12 people in 3 rooms, Coleridge, Dunkery and Snowdrop.
 There is a well equipped shared kitchen/dining area, drying room and two shower rooms/WCs.

 In the village of Wheddon Cross, three quarters of a mile away, there is a petrol station and well stocked shop with a Post Office.
 The shop supplies fresh bread, milk, meat, fish, papers and fruit & vegetables.
 It also serves a selection of alcohol.
 Open daily 6.30am – 9pm.
 The local pub in the village ‘The Rest & Be Thankful’ is a friendly pub serving good food.

 Places to see and things to do in the local area